Cubic Houses / ADEPT

 -

-From the architect.
+Text description provided by the architects.
 ADEPTs recently completed Cubic Houses in Copenhagen, DK shows a playful residential complex that breaks down the scale of a large building volume while offering a generous variation to the in-progress development of a new neighborhood.

 The design of the Cubic Houses aims to balance the client’s wish for a large amount of square meters with the envisioned character of urban life in the new development neighborhood.
 The result is a residential complex that breaks down the building volume into several individual ‘cubes’ - stacked and shifted on top of each other.